 Chemical peels also work to renew the skin by exfoliating the outer layer, using alpha hydroxy acids (AHAs) like glycolic acid and/or beta hydroxy acids (BHAs) like salicylic acid.
 There are a variety of types and levels of chemical peels available, and the best one for you will depend on your skin type and specific skin care needs.
 People with sensitive skin, for example, will generally do best with a light chemical peel, while those with more resistant skin may be able to tolerate a heavier peel.

-Like other sun damage treatments, chemical peels produce optimal results after a series of treatments.
+Like other sun-damaged skin treatments, chemical peels produce optimal results after a series of treatments.

 4. Customized Skin Care